vitalab/vitalab.github.io/deep-learning/_posts/2018-08-17-polygon-rnn-plusplus.md

 ![](/deep-learning/images/polygon-rnn-plusplus/figure2.png)

-1) CNN predicts first vertex, and provides features for the GGNN
+1) CNN predicts the first vertex, and provides features for the GGNN

-2) RNN predicts multiple sequence of vertices (beam search) to build rough (28x28) candidate polygons
+2) RNN predicts multiple sequences of vertices (beam search) to build rough (28x28) candidate polygons

 3) "Evaluator" network scores polygons to keep the best